-With no fewer than 1000 plates to date – a number which may yet rise as the extent of his work is still something of a mystery - this body of work was produced for the most part between 1842 and 1844, during a classic journey around the Mediterranean from Italy to Egypt by way of Greece, Turkey, Syria, Lebanon, Jerusalem and Palestine.
+With no fewer than 1000 plates identified to date – a number which may yet rise as the extent of his work is still something of a mystery - this body of work was produced for the most part between 1842 and 1844, during a journey around the Mediterranean from Italy to Egypt by way of Greece, Turkey, Syria, Lebanon, Jerusalem and Palestine.

-CuratorsThomas Galifot, Curator of Photographs, musée d'Orsay
+CuratorsThomas Galifot, Chief curator of Photographs, musée d'Orsay

 Sylvie Aubenas, Director of Prints and Photographs, Bibliothèque nationale de France

 Organised by the musées d’Orsay et de l’Orangerie, Paris, with the special collaboration of the Bibliothèque nationale de France.

 Echoing the exhibition Monumental Journey.
 The Daguerreotypes of Girault de Prangey organised by and at the Metropolitan Museum of Art, New York in Winter 2019.

 The Langres museum presents from 17 July to 30 September 2021, the exhibition A THOUSAND AND ONE ORIENTS, The great journeys of Joseph-Philibert de Prangey (1804-1892) .